mootools/mootools-core/Docs/Request/Request.JSON.md

 ### Arguments:

-1. url     - (string) The URL to send the object to.
-2. options - (object, optional) See below.
+1. options - (object, optional) See below.

 ###	Options:

-* varName - (string: defaults to 'json') The name for the variable that holds the JSON data.
-Set it to null to send raw data.
 * secure  - (boolean: defaults to true) If set to true, a syntax check will be done on the result JSON (see <JSON.decode>).

 ### Events: